PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 guard, and the complete shape result is retained without changing Pad matching, lineage, layout sync, sorting, or the following Conv-input repair.

+Complete primary final Conv-input evidence extends the gate to `572 passed in 28.31s`.
+The caller now records cleanup-only tensor pruning and retains the complete guarded shape result without broadening the rewrite-only guard or changing the following mixed-Concat owner.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.